ymfact/Disboard/README.md

 # Disboard

-### Platform of Online Turn-Based Text Board Game using Discord
+### Platform of Online Text Board Game using Discord

 A simple example: